Linear and Sublinear Diversities: Introduction

-Properties (D1) and (D2) are equivalent to (D1) together with monotonicity \begin{quotation} (D3) $\delta(A) \leq \delta(B)$ whenever $A \subseteq B$ \end{quotation} and subadditivity on intersecting sets \begin{quotation} (D4) $\delta(A \cup B) \leq \delta(A)+ \delta(B)$ when $A \cap B \neq \emptyset$. \end{quotation} We say $(X,\delta)$ is a {\em semidiversity} if (D1) is relaxed to \begin{quotation} (D1$'$) $\delta(A)\geq 0$ and $\delta(A)=0$ if $|A|\leq 1$.\end{quotation} That is, sets with two or more points may have zero diversity.
+Properties (D1) and (D2) are equivalent \cite{BryantNiesEtal21} to (D1) together with monotonicity \begin{quotation} (D3) $\delta(A) \leq \delta(B)$ whenever $A \subseteq B$ \end{quotation} and subadditivity on intersecting sets \begin{quotation} (D4) $\delta(A \cup B) \leq \delta(A)+ \delta(B)$ when $A \cap B \neq \emptyset$. \end{quotation} We say $(X,\delta)$ is a {\em semidiversity} if (D1) is relaxed to \begin{quotation} (D1$'$) $\delta(A)\geq 0$ and $\delta(A)=0$ if $|A|\leq 1$.\end{quotation} That is, sets with two or more points may have zero diversity.
 This terminology is analogous to at least some of the definitions of semimetrics.

-Many well-known set functions are diversities: the diameter of a set; the length of a connecting Steiner tree; the circumradius; the length of a minimal traveling salesperson tour; the mean width; the size of a smallest enclosing zonotope.
-Two set functions which fail to be diversities are {\em genetic diversity}
+Many well-known set functions are diversities: for any metric space the diameter of a set, the length of a connecting Steiner tree \cite{BryantTupper12}, and the length of a minimal traveling salesperson tour \cite{BryantTupper14} are diversities; within $\Re^k$ the circumradius \cite{bryant2023diversities}, the mean width \cite{BryantTupper14}, and the length of a smallest enclosing zonotope (see Proposition 2) are diversities.
+Two well-known set functions which fail to be diversities are {\em average distance}

-which is not monotonic (D3), and volume of convex hull, which fails (D2) and (D4).
+which is not monotonic (D3), and volume of convex hull, which fails (D4).

 There are broad classes of diversities just like there are broad classes of metrics.
-The $\ell_1$ metrics have the form
+The $\ell_1$ metrics on $\Re^k$ have the form